bao-project/bao-linux-drivers/io_dispatcher/README.md

 make io_dispatcher
 ```

-3. Copy the `bao_iodispatcher.ko` file to your target filesystem.
+3. Copy the `iodispatcher.ko` file to your target filesystem as `bao_iodispatcher.ko`.

 ### Run instructions